mzandvliet/ExampleUnityPackage/README.md

 to your project's package manifest.json file.

-This assumes the folder structure:
+This assumes you use the following folder structure:

 ```
 /unity/_packages/ramjet/com.ramjet.common